JM066/whac_a_mole/README.md

 **Note:** The current version is not responsive

 #### 3. Mole Component

-Each mole component can be distinguished through index and only if the moles[index] is true, it increment the score in the state and set the mole false but if the mole[indix] is already false it doens't do anything.

 Each Mole component is unique and can be identified through its index.
 If the moles[index] is "true" (meaning it's currently visible), clicking on it will increase the player's score and make that mole disappear.
 However, if the mole is already "false" (not visible), clicking on it doesn't have any effect.